 All By Myself

 Even as early as my high school years, I was sufficiently self-aware to realize I'm not the easiest person to live with, and I predicted back then that I'd never marry.
 Yet, while this was proven wrong—twice (an embarrassing thing to admit)—I've come full-circle back to how I'd envisioned my life at the outset: on my own.
 But this isn't boo-hoo-woe-is-me-I'm-all-by-myself whining; I genuinely enjoy being alone, and on those occasions I'd like some human company, I'll just have lunch or dinner with a friend.

 All of which is to say I designed my home solely to satisfy my wants and needs, with no thought given to sharing it with a significant other.
 Granted, I've not discounted the possibility I might have an overnight guest once in a while, and indeed, one day someone may come to like me and my home and my cats well enough to want to move in.
 But I accept this is an extremely remote possibility, particularly given my advanced age, failing health and increasing grumpiness; so it's not a goal I've set for myself.

 I've heard some people claim they could never live by themselves.
 While I won't criticize them for it, I do find it a little sad that they cannot function independently.
 I maintain that the only way to truly know yourself is to see what you're like when you're by yourself.
 Solitude might be frightening, but it can also be helpful to acknowledge and understand that fear, move past it, and discover your true nature.

 Perhaps in genuine antisocial fashion, I believe that cats and trees make much better friends than the vast majority of people.
-This is not to say I don't have any friends, or dislike those I have; it's simply how I prefer to live, and based on experience, it's probably a good thing.
+This is not to say I don't have any friends, or that I dislike those I have; it's simply how I prefer to live, and based on experience, it's probably a good thing.

 Copyright © 2017-2021 by David K. Smith.
 All Rights Reserved.